 From questions about class navigation and discussion boards to details about books and curriculum, our online orientation will teach you all you need to feel prepared.
-Complete this informative mini-course before starting your graduate degree program classes.
+Complete this informative mini-course before starting your program classes.
 Watch this quick video to learn more.
-Details on undergraduate programs are coming soon!

 Need help with your studies?

 - Check out our Tutor.com portal for tutoring support.

 - If you are an incoming freshman or transfer student who did not pass the placement exam(s), or you have general questions about your academic plan, please call us at 580-745-2210.